-If you do not want to participate in the Learning Community you signed up for, please contact us via email at email@example.com, or by phone at 262-472-1262.
+If you do not want to participate in the Learning Community you signed up for, please contact us via email at email@example.com, or by phone at 262-472-1263.

 You are required to take certain classes with your learning community, but the remainder of your schedule is open for your choices.
-You will be pre-enrolled in those classes before you arrive for your Plan-it-Purple session in the summer.
+You will be pre-enrolled in those classes before you arrive for your Warhawk SOAR session in the summer.
 Then you can enroll in other courses that do not conflict with your LC classes.

 At this time, we do not allow switches in learning communities at semester.
 Because each group takes classes that are recommended by your coordinator, we would recommend that you either remain in the LC, or step away from the program if you are no longer interested.

 The classes you take with your learning community are all courses that will count toward graduation.
 Depending on the community you join, you may obtain access to classes that Freshman would not normally be able to register for in their first semester.

 Many of the courses you take with your learning community will count toward your 120 credits for graduation regardless of your major.
 You can continue in your learning community in the spring semester, even if you change your major.